-Dutch government stops Muslim women from wearing full-length veils in public places.
+Dutch govt. stops Muslim women from wearing full-length veils in public places

 Vox reports that wearing the burqa - which covers the entire face and body - and the niqab - which covers only the face in places like schools and hospitals is now a criminal offense in a country in Europe called the Netherlands.